slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"If you have to ask what jazz is, you'll never know." -- Louis Armstrong*
 > *"What is the difference between a madman and a genious?
 Success."
 -- Javier Milei*
+> *"Genious is finding the invisible links between things."
+-- Vladimir Nabokov*
 -->

 > *"In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty."